 It was during these formative years that my passion for hummus began.
 My obsession with the taste of fresh hummus, drizzled with olive oil, garnished with a sprinkling of parsley and served with oven-baked pitta bread grew following a move to London in my teens, cultivating a lifelong desire and quest for the perfect hummus.

-In 2014 I was invited, together with a group of specially selected chefs, on an exclusive hummus tasting tour of restaurants and small hummus bars in the old city of Jerusalem, arranged by a close friend, Adi (now my business partner).
+In 2014 I was invited, together with a group of specially selected chefs, on an exclusive hummus tasting tour of restaurants and small hummus bars in the old city of Jerusalem.
 The tour included not only hummus tasting but also traditional Middle Eastern meze dips and salads.
 This culinary sampling inspired further travels to villages and towns across Israel in my search for the perfect hummus.
 Eventually I came to the Carmel Market in Tel-Aviv and, on a narrow side street off the main bazaar, found a small hummus stall run by an Arab-Israeli called Halil.
 Unlike traditional hummus preparation, Halil crushed the chickpeas by hand using a pestle before adding tahini.
 He then garnished it with olive oil, parsley and a wonderfully rich lemon sauce.
 This was then served with fresh fluffy pitta.
 The taste brought instant gratification.
 I queued for a second helping and then approached Halil to ask if he would join me in London so that we could cook together.

 Halil’s initial reserve was understandable.
 He did not know me and also did not possess a passport.
 However, my enthusiasm and gentle persuasion encouraged Halil to join me and he came to stay in my family home just a few weeks later.
 Cooking and exploring new ideas and recipes together we produced an outstanding array of delicious Middle Eastern dishes, including dips, salads and meats.